Tyler Layton

 Tyler Layton (born 6 May 1968) is an American actress from Alabama.

-Layton's father was a radio announcer (including working as the colour analyst on Alabama Crimson Tide football radio broadcasts) and a sports journalist who encouraged her from an early age.
+Layton's father Doug, was a radio announcer (including working as the colour analyst on Alabama Crimson Tide football radio broadcasts) and a sports journalist who encouraged her from an early age.
 During her years at school, Layton regularly participated in stage productions.

 From 1986 - 1991 she studied at the University of Alabama where she achieved a Bachelor of Arts degree.
 She moved to Chicago and later to Los Angeles where she graduated from the University of California-Irvine with a Master of Fine Arts degree.
 While studying for her degree she played the role of Maggie in Cat on a Hot Tin Roof and Melinda Warren in Charmed.

 Layton became a member of the Oregon Shakespeare Festival company in 2004.
 Previously, she starred as Detective Holly Rawlins in TV's Silk Stalkings from 1995 - 1996.
 She is a member of Actors Equity and Screen Actor's Guild.